-- Reduced rates to preserve the competitiveness of energy intensive industries should not apply if free allowances and state aid for ETS indirect costs remain in place under the EU ETS - Social support must be carefully targeted and energy prices must reflect the real cost of energy.
-Low rates should apply to selected target consumers (energy poor, SME) for a limited amount of time and only upon conditions these target users are included in the list of beneficiaries of energy upgrades (i.e. heating, transport, renewable technologies upgrades) - Member States should use tax revenues for specific objectives and consistently to the EDG, for example to finance schemes for the energy renovation of homes of low-income households, to replace gas boilers with heat pumps or to encourage the construction of new renewable energy plants.
-Specific and binding guidelines on how to recycle energy tax revenues should be provided by the Commission
+Social support must be carefully targeted, and energy prices must reflect the real cost of energy.
+Low rates should apply to selected target consumers (energy poor, SME) for a limited amount of time and only upon conditions these target users are included in the list of beneficiaries of support for upgrading their energy supply (i.e. cars, heating).

+Member States should use tax revenues for specific objectives and consistently to the

+EDG, for example to co-finance schemes for the energy renovation of homes, to replace gas boilers with heat pumps and solar thermal or to encourage the construction of new renewable energy plants.
+Specific guidelines on how to apply energy tax revenues should be provided by the Commission.